Kong Hon Kong

-Tan Sri Kong Hon Kong (鄺漢光 (Kóng Hàn-kong, Kwong3 Hon3 Gwong1, Kuàng Hànguāng); born in 1954), is a prominent Malaysian Chinese businessman and philanthropist who founded Nirvana Asia Group, the largest integrated funeral service provider in Malaysia.
+Tan Sri Kong Hon Kong (鄺漢光 (Kóng Hàn-kong, Kwong3 Hon3 Gwong1, Kuàng Hànguāng); born in 1954), is a Malaysian businessman and philanthropist who founded Nirvana Asia Group, the largest integrated funeral service provider in Malaysia.

 Kong has been Nirvana Asia Group executive director since October 1990 and was appointed as Nirvana Asia Ltd managing director and chief executive officer in February 2009.
 He is currently the executive chairman of Nirvana Asia Group.

 Early life

 The third of ten children, Kong was born in 1954 to a family of rubber tappers in Kuala Lipis, a small town located in the Lipis district of the state of Pahang in Peninsular Malaysia.

 In 1990, he secured an unprecedented license to develop 50 acres of land located in the Semenyih district of the state of Selangor, near Kuala Lumpur, into a private garden-like, scenic memorial park.
 As a result, a new landmark called Nirvana Memorial Park began to take shape in Semenyih.
 The 797-acres memorial park has since become a prominent feature that gained a huge following and revolutionized the death care industry in Malaysia.
 With the ever-increasing demand for a graceful and dignified final resting place, Nirvana Asia Group grew from a fledgling business into a leading regional enterprise within a short period of time, establishing a network of 21 memorial parks, columbarium facilities and/or funeral homes.